 While this new digital culture – which embraces social, mobile, analytics, cloud, and increasingly, the internet of things – often increases the number of sales and online customers, it routinely fails to properly address the cybersecurity needs of the modern enterprise; an issue made evident each and every time a corporate ‘data breach’ story hits the headlines.

 If those same executives want to realize the long-term benefits of a new digital culture, then they must first address their own cultural issues relating to cybersecurity.

 Although President Obama recently put cybersecurity on the agenda of Congress, historically, the issue has never been given sufficient time and attention by executives in boardrooms around the world.

-In fact, while they’ve positively welcomed trends like ‘bring your own device’ (BYOD) and increased the powers of CIOs and CMOs, the levels of support and funding given to those responsible for cybersecurity pales in comparison.
+In fact, while they’ve positively welcomed trends like ‘bring your own device’ (BYOD) and increased the powers of CIOs and CMOs, the levels of support and funding are given to those responsible for cybersecurity pales in comparison.

-However, with new legislation on the horizon and the huge costs of recent data breaches being spread across the business pages, CEOs must now assess the risks associated with a serious data breach, and embrace the crucial role cybersecurity plays in enabling digital transformation strategies.
+However, with new legislation on the horizon and the huge costs of recent data breaches being spread across the business pages, CEOs must now assess the risks associated with a serious data breach and embrace the crucial role cybersecurity plays in enabling digital transformation strategies.

 Assessing the risk

 Addressing cybersecurity threats and reducing information security risks is especially challenging because of the need to balance the protection of corporate data with the promotion and development of innovative technologies designed to improve business performance.

 One effective strategy to address this issue is for those in charge of cybersecurity to take a holistic view of their entire business, assess what is ‘business-critical’ and then implement risk assessments and strict policies that must be adhered to at all levels.